bsarikaya/sensing/sensps.md

 described to allow for analysis in terms of criteria as reliable operation (working), scalability, ease of use and convenience, security, and many more.
-Sensing is critical to Hardware Based Authentication because sensing (together with intelligent interpretation using possibly neural network models) will allow the detection of the device playing a melody, blinking red and blue, being pointed at, or somebody just touched and the like.
+Sensing could be a basis for new  authentication models yet to be found because sensing (together with intelligent interpretation using possibly neural network models) will allow the detection of the device playing a melody, blinking red and blue, being pointed at, or somebody just touched and the like.
 Furthermore, the method should be applicable to future generations of